Miyuko9494/Hazard-Token-Grabber-V2/README.md

 ---

-## <a id="setup"></a> 📁 〢 Setting up Hazard Token Grabber.V2
+## <a id="setup"></a> 📁 〢 Setting up Hazard Token Grabber V2

-1. Install [python](https://www.python.org/) and add it to [path](https://datatofish.com/add-python-to-windows-path/).
+1. Install [Python](https://www.python.org/) and add it to your PATH. [(Guide Here)](https://datatofish.com/add-python-to-windows-path/).
-2. Open up [main.py](https://github.com/Rdimo/Hazard-Token-Grabber-V2/blob/master/main.py) with notepad or some other editor
+2. Open up [main.py](https://github.com/Rdimo/Hazard-Token-Grabber-V2/blob/master/main.py) with any text/code editor.
-3. Locate the config at the top of the file and Replace "WEBHOOK_HERE" with your [discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
+3. Locate the config at the top of the file and Replace "WEBHOOK_HERE" with your [Discord Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
-4. Double Click `setup.bat` and allow it to finish.
+4. Double-Click `setup.bat` and allow it to finish.
 5. A Window will open prompting for a name.
-Put something in such as "Token_Logger" (You can always rename the file later)
+Put something in such as "Token_Logger" (You can always rename the file later!)
-6. Send the file to victims. 😈
+6. Send the EXE file to victims. 😈

 ## <a id="config"></a>⚙ 〢 Config